Money and Finance

 Closed School Discharge

-Information from Federal Student Aid, an office of the U.S. Department of Education about Closed School Discharges of your federal student loan.
+Information from Federal Student Aid, an office of the U.S. Department of Education, about Closed School Discharges of your federal student loan.
 If your school closes while you’re enrolled or soon after you withdraw, you may be eligible for discharge of your federal student loan.

 Home Improvement Consumer Protection Act